-The standards in the North American market are set by Underwriter Laboratories (UL).
+The most important test mark on the US market comes from Underwriter Laboratories (UL).
 UL is an independent US private company, one of the oldest testing institutes in the world, which published the first standard in 1903.

 Unlike the IEC/CB method, which does not use a test mark, UL has a test mark and a database at UL (UL Product iQ).
 All tested products and components are listed here.
 In addition, once products are audited, they are subject to manufacturing inspection by UL employees, and thus UL product manufacturing is audited multiple times per year.
 This ensures that the product permanently corresponds to the samples once tested.